-Denton County is the 25th fastest-growing county in United States with nearly 781,000 residents, according to the U.S. Census Bureau.
-Effective September 1, 2001, Denton County Transportation Authority (DCTA) was enabled by House Bill 3323 during the 77th Texas Legislature.
-Senator Jane Nelson and Representative Burt Solomons worked closely with the Denton County Commissioner’s Court and community leaders to pass H.B.
-3323, initiating the process to create the authority.
-On November 5, 2002, Denton County approved the creation of DCTA to advance public transportation alternatives.
-DCTA was funded in 2003 by a dedicated half-cent sales tax from the cities of Denton, Lewisville and Highland Village and fulfilled its initial service plan in June of 2011 with the launch of its A-train commuter rail service.
+Denton County is the 6th fastest-growing county in United States with nearly 950,000 residents, according to the U.S. Census Bureau.
+The formation of Denton County Transportation Authority (DCTA) was enabled by House Bill 3323 during the 77th Texas Legislature.
+On November 5, 2002, Denton County voters overwhelmingly approved the creation of DCTA to advance public transportation alternatives.
+Beginning in 2003, the voters of the cities of Denton, Lewisville and Highland Village approved a dedicated half-cent sales tax, which funds a majority of the organization.
+In 2005, DCTA began its partnership with the University of North Texas by providing shuttle services in and around campus.
+Connect Bus service launched in 2006, and DCTA completed its initial service plan in June of 2011 with the launch of its A-train commuter rail service.

-We’re committed to improving mobility, air quality, economic development and livability in the areas we serve.
-For the past 17 years, DCTA has accelerated innovative transportation solutions which have been critical to reducing traffic congestion and enhancing air quality, while contributing to orderly growth and development and improving the quality of life for Denton County residents.
+DCTA is committed to improving mobility, air quality, economic development and livability in the areas we serve.
+Since inception, DCTA has accelerated innovative transportation solutions critical to reducing traffic congestion and enhancing air quality, while contributing to strategic growth and development, and improving the quality of life for Denton County residents.
+DCTA drives a better future for Denton County by getting people where they need and want to go.

 2002

-Denton County approved the creation of DCTA on November 5, 2002
+Denton County voters overwhelmingly approve the creation of Denton County Transportation Authority on November 5, 2002

 2003

-Denton, Highland Village and Lewisville voted to join the DCTA on September 13, 2003 and levy a half cent sales tax to finance the system
+Denton, Highland Village and Lewisville vote to join the DCTA on September 13, 2003 and levy a half-cent sales tax to finance the system

 2005

-University of North Texas and DCTA sign an agreement for a new Campus Shuttle system
+DCTA and the University of North Texas sign an agreement for a new Campus Shuttle bus system

 2006

-DCTA absorbed LINK, the mass transit service operated by the city of Denton since 2002
+DCTA absorbs LINK, the mass transit service operated by the City of Denton since 2002, and begins Connect Bus service in Denton

 2011

-DCTA’s 21-mile A-train commuter rail line officially launches to the public on June 18, 2011
+DCTA launches passenger service on the A-train, a 21-mile commuter rail line officially launches to the public on June 18, 2011

 2016